danielsGitStuff/mel/serialize/README.md

 implement `FieldDeserializer` and `FieldDeserializerFactory` and pass it to `FieldSerializerFactoryRepository.addAvailableDeserializerFactory()`.

 To serialize things call `SerializableEntitySerializer.serialize(entity)`.

 To deserialize a JSON call `SerializableEntityDeserializer.deserialize(json)`.

+In case you want a property to be excluded from (de)serialization you can annotate it with `@JsonIgnore`.

 ### Serialization
 The whole `SerializableEntity` is traversed field by field.
 If the framework finds a `FieldSerializerFactory` that can serialize the current Field, it will.